 Aims and Objectives

-This one day conference will bring together those academics working on advances in imaging technology with researchers who investigate new image analysis methods, to help address current challenges.
+This one day conference brought together those academics working on advances in imaging technology with researchers who investigate new image analysis methods, to help address current challenges.
 New imaging technology goes side by side with the need for mathematical models to maximise the information gain from these novel imaging techniques.